iPhone 16e vs iPhone 13: Here's why upgrading would be a bad idea

 No major differences between the iPhone 16e and the iPhone 13 in terms of display specs.
 Both have 6.1-inch OLED Super Retina XDR screens, with the standard but terribly outdated 60Hz refresh rate, first-gen Ceramic Shield glass, and are rated for the same 1200 peak brightness in HDR mode.

-Nothing too fancy, and nothing we haven't seen many times before.
+Nothing too fancy, and nothing we haven't seen many times on many previous iPhones before.

-In terms of display properties, we expect the two device to be nearly identical in terms of max brightness, color temperature, gamma, and so on.
+In terms of display properties, the two devices are nearly identical in terms of max brightness, color temperature, gamma, and so on.
+In all fairness, you're getting two very similar displays, nothing too extraordinary on the newer device.

 Performance and Software